Secure CheckoutPersonal information is secured with SSL technology.

 - Explains how the functionalization of nanomaterials is being used to create more effective sensors

 - Explores the major challenges of using nanoscale sensors for industrial applications on a broad scale

 - Assesses which classes of nanomaterial should best be used for sensing applications

 - Paperback ISBN:

-Andjuct Professor, Academic Advisor and Director of Chemistry and EVSc Labs, Department of Chemistry and Environmental Sciences, New Jersey Institute of Technology (NJIT), Newark, NJ, USA
+Adjunct Professor, Academic Advisor and Director of Chemistry and EVSc Labs, Department of Chemistry and Environmental Sciences, New Jersey Institute of Technology (NJIT), Newark, New Jersey, USA

 Suresh Kumar Kailasa, PhD is an Associate Professor in the Department of Applied Chemistry at S. V. National Institute of Technology, Surat, Gujarat, India.
 He received the Young Scientist Award from the Taiwan Mass Spectrometry Society in 2013.
 He worked as a visiting scientist at the Department of Chemistry, National Sun Yat-Sen University, Taiwan.
 He has been selected as Brain Pool Scientist at the Department of Chemistry, Chung-Ang University, South Korea under the Korean Brain Pool Invitation Program of KOFST in 2017.
 He is the author of 125 peer-reviewed papers and is the co-author of a Taiwanese patent.
 His research interests include functional nanomaterials, nanosensors, photonics, biosensors, drug delivery and mass spectrometry.

 Associate Professor, Department of Applied Chemistry, S.V.
 National Institute of Technology, Surat, India